ARM-software/vscode-cmsis-csolution/README.md

 ![Manage Solution](https://github.com/ARM-software/vscode-cmsis-csolution/raw/main/docs/images/ManageSolution.png)

-Select a [context set](https://open-cmsis-pack.github.io/cmsis-toolbox/build-overview/#working-with-context-set) from this view.
-For a given target type, a context set combines related projects which you can build for an application.
+Select a [target set](https://open-cmsis-pack.github.io/cmsis-toolbox/build-overview/#working-with-context-set) from this view.
+For a given target type, a target set combines related projects and chooses the debug adapter used for the application.
 You might need to use different build types for projects, for example in cases where not all parts of an application require extra debug overhead.
+Refer also to [Run and Debug](#run-and-debug) below.

 ## Configuration Wizard